 To comply with that mandate, the European Commission contracted with Wood/PFA for a study; the resulting report was published in July 2020.
 The study was aimed at identifying polymers requiring registration, proposing grouping criteria, defining the registration process and assessing the costs/benefits of polymers registration.
 See FEICA’s comments on the Wood/PFA report regarding PRR.

-In addition to the study and to continue the work by also engaging all the relevant stakeholders, a subgroup for polymers was created under the umbrella of the CARACAL (CASG polymers).
+In addition to the study and to continue the work by also engaging all the relevant stakeholders, a 'Competent Authorities Sub-Group' for polymers was created under the umbrella of the CARACAL (CASG polymers).
+CARACAL stands for 'Competent Authorities for REACH and CLP'.

 After considering the Wood/PFA report and the discussions held in the CASG, the Commission will draft a proposal to review the REACH regulation to add registration requirements for polymers by the end of 2022.